Imaginea/i-tagger/README.md

 - Remove all default params
 - Tune the model for CoNLL dataset
 - Test code and Documentation
-- Celaning of the code
+- Cleaning of the code
 - More on LSTM basics/tutorials